Clinical trials

 Clinical trials for the treatment of prostate cancer

-Before the Q-PRO® system can be commercialised, the treatment must be proven to be effective, safe and provide the intended clinical effect.
-We run a clinical trial for patients with prostate cancer recurrence, conducted by eminent doctors at leading prostate cancer clinics, in North America and Europe.
-We are in the process of starting another clinical trial, for patients with primary localised prostate cancer.
+Before the Q-PRO® system can be commercialized, the treatment must be proven to be effective, safe, and to deliver the intended clinical benefit.
+We currently have two ongoing clinical studies for patients with prostate cancer, conducted by leading physicians at top prostate cancer centres in North America and Europe.
+The first study focuses on patients with recurrent prostate cancer, while the second study is aimed at the primary treatment of localized prostate cancer.

 University College London Hospital